PoornimaShri1311/limehome-automation-tests/README.md

 ### Project Scope

 Using the online check-in service guests can get the details about how to access the properties.
-Entering a valid booking reference and the last name of the reservation guest they are able to retrive the booking details and complete the online check-in.
+Entering a valid booking reference and the last name of the reservation a guest is able to retrive the booking details and complete the online check-in.

 Core features: